spatie/geocoder/README.md

 ```bash
 php artisan vendor:publish --provider="Spatie\Geocoder\GeocoderServiceProvider" --tag="config"
 ```
-You must set the API key bacause it is required by Google API: you can set it into the configuration file (Laravel user trick) or passing it of fourth parameter to "getCoordinatesForQuery" method.
+You must set the API key bacause it is required by Google API: you can set it into the configuration file (Laravel user trick) or passing it as fourth parameter to "getCoordinatesForQuery" method.
 ## Usage

-The "getCoordinatesForQuery" accepts 4 parameter: the query, the language (optional), the region (optional) and the API KEY (required).
+The "getCoordinatesForQuery" accepts 4 parameter: the query (required), the language (optional), the region (optional) and the API KEY (required).

 ```php